wlperry/umd_biostats/ecostats_lectures/lecture_11/11_01_lecture_powerpoint.docx.md

 ::::: columns
 ::: {.column width="50%"}
-When ANOVA rejects H₀, we need to determine which groups differ.
+When ANOVA rejects H₀, we need to determine which groups differ

-**Planned comparisons**: - Identified during study design - Have strong prior justification - Use pooled variance from all groups - Have higher precision than separate t-tests

-**Unplanned (post hoc) comparisons**: - Used when no specific comparisons were planned - Must adjust for multiple testing - Common
+-   **Unplanned (post hoc) comparisons**:
+    -   Used when no specific comparisons were planned
+    -   Must adjust for multiple testing
-methods: Tukey-Kramer, Bonferroni, Scheffé
+    -   *Common methods*: Tukey-Kramer, Bonferroni, Scheffé, Sidak
+-   **Planned (post hoc) comparisons**:
+    -   Have strong prior justification
+    -   Use pooled variance from all groups
+    -   Have higher precision than separate t-tests

-**Example**: Using Tukey's HSD to compare all pairs of treatments in the circadian rhythm data.
+-   **Example**: Using Tukey's HSD to compare all pairs of treatments in the circadian rhythm data.
 :::

 ::: {.column width="50%"}

 ::: {.cell}
 ::: {.cell-output .cell-output-stdout}